Q. What is Atheopaganism?

 Q. So…what does Atheopaganism say about the meaning of life?

 A. That it is to find joy and wisdom in living, and to serve others to the benefit of humanity and the Earth, both now and for subsequent generations.
 The Atheopagan Principles spell out clearly what we believe constitutes a moral and appropriate life, and a system for attaining contentment and happiness.

 Q. What holidays do you observe?

 A. We celebrate the 8 holidays (Sabbaths) on the Wheel of the Year (the solstices and equinoxes, plus the cross-quarter holidays which are at the points midway between the solstices and equinoxes).
 Because these are real astronomical events, they feel more like real holidays to us than dates made up by people.
 We also celebrate rites of passage such as naming or welcoming ceremonies for babies, passages into adulthood, handfastings (weddings), etc. And then there are some fun holidays we celebrate “just because”, like Pi Day (March 14), which is also Einstein’s birthday.

 Q. How do you celebrate those holidays?

 A. The more common celebrations involve rituals which follow seasonal, evolutionary, or natural themes.
-You’ll probably find many of those very familiar, such as the coloring of eggs for High Spring or dancing around the Maypole of May Day.
-The agricultural cycle of fallowness, planting, growth, ripening and harvest serve as a metaphor for birth, growth, aging and death.
+You’ll probably find some of our ritual activities very familiar, such as the coloring of eggs for High Spring or dancing around the Maypole of May Day.
+The agricultural cycle of fallowness, planting, growth, ripening and harvest serve as a metaphor for birth, growth, adulthood, aging and death.

 Or something else!
 Because Atheopaganism is not dogmatic.
-You can organize the mythic cycle of the year in any way you like.
+You can conceptualize the mythic cycle of the year in any way you find meaningful.

 Q. Why did you call them “Sabbaths” instead of Holidays?